 Symposia are based on a format that was developed and refined at Burg Wartenstein castle, the Foundation’s European conference center (1958-1980).
 The Foundation no longer owns Burg Wartenstein but modern symposia follow the same model.
 (Click here for information on the format of the Symposia.)
 They are held at venues in the US and abroad that allow for an intimate meeting in a congenial environment with minimal distraction.
 (Click here for the history of the Symposium program and information on past symposia.)

 The Foundation sponsors two symposia per year and the symposium papers are published in an open access supplementary issue of the Foundation’s journal, Current Anthropology.
 (Click here for more on Symposium publications.)

-Symposia topics are either initiated by the Foundation or selected from submitted proposals on the basis of the importance and timeliness of the topic, the promise of meaningful exchange among scholars representing diverse perspectives and fields, and the potential for opening up new approaches to significant problems.
-Symposia are administered and fully supported (both financially and logistically) by the Foundation.
+The Foundation is interested in sponsoring symposia that address “big” questions in anthropology.
+Topics are either initiated by the Foundation or selected from submitted proposals on the basis of the importance and timeliness of the topic, the promise of meaningful exchange among scholars representing diverse perspectives and fields, and the potential for opening up new approaches to significant problems.

 Symposia are partnerships between the Foundation and the academic organizers.
 Once a proposal is accepted, the Foundation will work closely with the organizers to further develop the objectives of the symposium, identify specific topics, and make final decisions on the participants.